dvsa/cvs-devkit/localstack/README.md

 4. Make sure you have the awscli v2 installed [Download the latest version here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html)
 5. Make sure you have awslogs installed [Download the latest version here](https://github.com/jorgebastida/awslogs)
 6. Open docker preferences and under resources, file sharing make sure you have `/private` in the resources list.
 7. This version of localstack requires an API key.
 You will need to create a subscription on https://app.localstack.cloud/  to be able to test use these script.
-The subscription needs to be exported prior to running the docker-compose up script. `export LOCAL_API_KEY=xxxxxxxxx`
+The subscription needs to be exported prior to running the docker-compose up script. `export LOCALSTACK_API_KEY=xxxxxxxxx`

 #### Create Localstack virtual environment for the impatient
 0. The recommendation is to close as many applications as possible as this process requires quite a bit of computational power